srImathE satakOpAya nama:

-AzhwAr becomes mesmerized seeing emperumAn who fulfills the desires of mumukshus who just seek liberation from the pains of material realm to be seated in self-enjoyment even after approaching emperumAn who is infinitely enjoyable.
+AzhwAr becomes mesmerised seeing emperumAn who fulfils the desires of mumukshus who just seek liberation from the pains of material realm to be seated in self-enjoyment even after approaching emperumAn who is infinitely enjoyable.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 aRavanai Azhippadai andhaNanai

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)